Understanding MEDIA_ROOT and MEDIA_URL in Django

 - Initial Creation: You do need to manually create the

-exists, Django will automatically manage and create subdirectories as needed based on theupload_to
+MEDIA_ROOTexists, Django will automatically manage and create subdirectories as needed based on theupload_toparameter.